 The first step is to wait until the flowers brown and die off while they are still on the plant.
 This is very important.
 You don’t want to harvest the seeds from cut flowers—dried flowers on the vine are best.

-And here are two examples of flowers that are drying and dying off, but it’s too early to snip them and harvest the seeds.
+The second two images show examples of flowers that are drying and dying off, but it’s too early to snip them and harvest the seeds.
 Give these a bit longer before you harvest them.

 There will be other parts of the flower that crumble out.
 Just pick those and set them aside.
 The seeds will be attached to the dried petals, but if the flower is really dry, they’ll probably fall off on their own.